 “The city of Fall River has sold water in the past.
 We are constantly selling water to outside vendors,” Long said.

 Much of the information about how the water would be used, Long explained, wasn't known until after the agreement was finalized.

 “We didn’t know what (the water) was going to be used for.
 Had we known that we would have made a different decision,” he said.

-Does this latest development have any impact on the power plant as its application moves through the final phase of hearings with the Rhode Island Energy Facilities Siting Board (EFSB)?
+Does this latest development have any impact on the power plant as its application moves through the final phase of hearings with the Rhode Island Energy Facility Siting Board (EFSB)?

 According to Michael Blazer, chief legal council for Invenergy, the resolutions passed by the Fall River City Council gives validity to the water agreement.

 “The Fall River City Council’s vote ... acknowledged that a binding contract exists between the Watuppa Water Board and Benn Water, and statements by some that this somehow puts our water plan ‘in jeopardy’ are simply false and misleading,” Blazer said.
 “Fall River is one of several sources that Benn has access to utilize as the secondary water source for the Clear River Energy Center.”

 The primary water source for cooling water is the town of Johnston.
 The Rhode Island municipality is reselling the water it buys from the Scituate Reservoir, which is owned and managed by the city of Providence.
 The town of Burrillville and the Conservation Law Foundation (CLF) are suing Johnston over its right to resell water it receives from an outside municipality.

 Jerry Elmer, senior attorney for CLF, said Fall River’s resolution raises questions about whether the city will be a secure long-term source of water for the proposed natural-gas/diesel power plant.